quantifiedcode/python-anti-patterns/docs/readability/putting_type_information_in_a_variable_name.rst

 Using type notation in variable names .....................................

 The module below demonstrates the dangers of variables whose names include type notation.
-Just because a variable is called ``n_int`` does not mean that the variable actually contains an integer for its value.
+Just because a variable is called ``n_int`` does not mean that the variable is actually an integer.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!